-B.1 Driver fatigue kills
+A. Driver fatigue kills

-Buses and trucks are involved in 20 to 30 per cent of the road traffic accidents in many EuroMed Partner countries.
-These types of crashes are about 50 per cent more likely to result in death or serious injury as a consequence of the big masses and volumes of the vehicles engaged since a fatigued driver who has fallen asleep cannot brake or swerve to avoid or reduce the impact.
+- 1. Buses and trucks are involved in 20 to 30 per cent of the road traffic accidents in many EuroMed countries.
+These are crashes which are about 50 per cent more likely to result in death or serious injury as a consequence of the large masses and volumes of the vehicles involved since a fatigued driver who has fallen asleep cannot brake or swerve to avoid or reduce the impact. - 2.
 While it is not possible to calculate the exact number of fatigue related crashes, research shows that driver fatigue may be a contributory factor in up to 20 per cent of road crashes, and up to one quarter of fatal and serious ones.

 Fatigue reduces reaction time (a critical element of safe driving).
-It also reduces vigilance, alertness and concentration so that the ability to perform attention-based activities (such as driving) is impaired.
+It also reduces vigilance, alertness and concentration so that the ability to perform attention-based activities (in this case, driving) is impaired.
 The speed at which information is processed is also reduced by fatigue.
 The quality of decision-making may also be affected.

-Drivers are aware when they are feeling sleepy due to fatigue and so can decide to stop for a rest.
+- 3. Drivers are aware when they are feeling sleepy from fatigue and so can decide to stop for a rest.
 One reason that leads drivers to persist in driving when feeling sleepy out of fatigue is the underestimation of the risk of actually falling asleep while driving.
 Another reason is that some drivers choose to ignore the risks.
 However, the above applies mostly to early fatigue levels.
-During later stages, drivers tend to be poor judges of their own fatigue level.

-Drivers under fatigue are often not aware of their condition and can lapse into a 'micro sleep' that may last only a few seconds - long enough to drive off the road and crash.
-These crashes tend to be the most severe in terms of injury and death, as the driver under fatigue makes no attempt to avoid or prevent the crash.
+During later stages, drivers tend to be poor judges of their own fatigue level. - 4.
+Drivers under fatigue are often not aware of their condition and can lapse into a 'micro sleep' that may last only a few seconds long enough to drive off the road and crash.
+These crashes tend to be the most severe in terms of injury and death, as the driver under fatigue makes no attempt to avoid or prevent the crash. - 5.
 Multiple global research studies show that being awake for 17 hours results in an impairment equivalent to a Blood Alcohol Concentration (BAC) of 0.05, while being awake for more than 20 hours is comparable to the impairment attributable to a BAC of 0.08.

-B.2 The Agreement
+B. The Agreement

-The European Agreement concerning the Work of Crews of Vehicles engaged in international Road Transport (AETR), of 1970, is the response of the European governments for fighting this silent killer "Driver fatigue".

-The AETR Agreement aims at preventing drivers and crews of commercial vehicles of more than 3.5 tons, or transporting more than 9 people, engaged in international road transport, from driving excessive hours.
+- 6. The European Agreement concerning the Work of Crews of Vehicles engaged in international Road Transport (AETR), of 1970, is the response of the UNECE governments to fight this silent killer "Driver fatigue". - 7.
+The AETR Agreement aims at preventing drivers and crews of commercial vehicles of more than 3.5 tons, or transporting more than nine people, engaged in international road transport, from driving excessive hours.
 As previously explained, driver fatigue is known to increase the risk of serious road crashes.
-Moreover, non-standardized working hours may create disparities in the working conditions of professional drivers and may impact competition between companies.
+Moreover, non-standardized working hours may create disparities in the working conditions of professional drivers and may impact competition between companies. - 8.
 To this end, the AETR regulates the driving times and rest periods of professional drivers.
 The Agreement also defines the control devices that are used to control those periods, and sets up technical requirements for the construction, testing, installation and inspection of these devices.
 Additionally, the AETR also sets up requirements for the checking of driving hours by competent authorities.

-By regulating the driving times and rest periods of drivers of commercial vehicles engaged in international transport, the AETR creates a level playing field in the road haulage industry promoting "fair competition" and introduces appropriate social rules through imposing "decent working conditions" while helping prevent road crashes.
+9. By regulating the driving times and rest periods of drivers of commercial vehicles engaged in international transport, the AETR creates a level playing field in the road haulage industry that promotes "fair competition" and introduces appropriate social rules by imposing "decent working conditions" while helping prevent road crashes.